Turkey as food: Cultural traditions

+Because the turkey is a New World bird not known to the Jewish people until after the completion of the Hebrew Bible and Talmud, questions about its kosher status have been discussed for years.
+The majority of authorities and a long history of Jewish usage have regarded it as kosher, as other related fowl such as chicken, partridge, and pheasant are.

+Turkeys have been raised in Finland since the 1950s, and consumption is at its highest at Christmas time.
+Turkey farming is mainly concentrated in Western Finland, with the Satakunta region producing over 98% of Finnish turkey meat.

 Cooking

 Turkeys are usually baked or roasted in an oven for several hours, often while the cook prepares the remainder of the meal.
 Sometimes, a turkey is brined before roasting to enhance flavor and moisture content.
 This is done because the dark meat requires a higher temperature to denature all of the myoglobin pigment than the white meat (very low in myoglobin), so that fully cooking the dark meat tends to dry out the breast.
 Brining makes it possible to fully cook the dark meat without drying the breast meat.
 Turkeys are sometimes decorated with turkey frills, paper frills or "booties" that are placed on the end of drumsticks or bones of other cutlets.

 In some areas, particularly the American South, they may also be deep fried in hot oil (often peanut oil) for 30 to 45 minutes by using a turkey fryer.
 Deep frying turkey has become something of a fad, with hazardous consequences for those unprepared to safely handle the large quantities of hot oil required.